This program is supported by the New Hampshire Bar Foundation’s Stanley M. and Thalia M. Brown Fund.

 If the school is unable to travel to the Supreme Court, Civics 603! is generally able to have the program go to the school.

-This program will also be available virtually should schools continue to be teaching remotely in 2021 due to the Coronavirus.
+This program will also be available virtually should schools continue to be teaching remotely in the 2021-2022 school year due to the Coronavirus.

 The program is free to participating schools and support for transportation costs is available to qualifying schools.